SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

   Read more about Approval processes and how to create custom ones in this [article](approval-processes.md).

-* **Governance policies** – predefine a set of rules to be applied to the workspace automatically upon creation.
+* **Governance policies (15)** – predefine a set of rules to be applied to the workspace automatically upon creation.
 Currently available policies are:

   * Access reviews
   * Maximum number of owners